2156 Koyukuk Drive

 Photo by Allison Blanchard, UAF University Relations

-The seven-story C. T. Elvey Building was built in 1970.
-Elvey Building is home to the Geophysical Institute and contains office and lab spaces.
+The seven-story C. T. Elvey Building, built in 1970, is home to the Geophysical Institute and contains office and lab spaces.

 Christian T. Elvey was managing director of the Geophysical Institute from 1952-1963 and was the university's first vice president for research and advanced study from 1961-63.
 Upon his retirement in 1967, he was granted professor emeritus status.
 In 1970, Elvey joined the elite names in the history of world science when a crater near the north pole of the moon was named in his honor.